 Distorting the body’s view is not a new idea, but never before has it been this mainstream.
 Fashion journalists call this sculptural look “controlled volume” and forecast it as the definitive look of the decade.
 But how do you manage to pull off something so theatrical on the sidewalk, not the runway?

 Clothing that is very full-cut or flows away from the body needs to be balanced.
 To keep from looking costume-like, balance these pieces with items that lay closer to the body.
 Trapeze tops pair best with skinny-cut pants.
 The chunkiness of block heels becomes easier to pull off when worn with pants that show off the shape of your leg.
 Cocoon coats should be paired with slim knit tops that hug your curves and skinny pants.

 This look is all about being modern, so keep the frilly accessories at home, please!
 Bags and shoes should be solid colored and have clean lines.
 Jewelry should not be too ornate or fussy.

 Make sure that you use a maximum of three colors in your outfit.
 Any more than that will make it too chaotic.
 When you’re dipping your toe in this style, try neutrals with a pop of red.

-This new look in fashion won’t be going anywhere soon, so why not try it out?
-Armed with the tips above you’ll be ready to take on the modern look in a fierce way that’s age-appropriate to boot.
+This new fashion look won’t be going anywhere soon, so why not try it out?
+Armed with the tips above, you’ll be ready to take on the modern look in a fierce way that’s age-appropriate to boot.
 And in ten years, you might look back and remember that trapeze top as fondly as you do your ’70s flares!